-- Financial Aid SUSPENSION Student who are placed on Financial Aid Suspension have the option to appeal for Title IV funding.
-At the end of the semester, students are notified of financial aid suspension and must submit a written letter of appeal along with all supporting documentation to the Office of Financial Aid and Scholarships Appeals Committee by the established deadline (see Appeals Procedures).
+Students who are placed on Financial Aid Suspension have the option to appeal for Title IV funding.
+At the end of the semester, students are notified of financial aid suspension and have the option to submit a typed-written letter of appeal along with all supporting documentation to the Office of Financial Aid and Scholarships Appeals Committee by the established deadline (see Appeals Procedures).

 - Appeal Approval: If the SAP appeal committee determines the student eligible for reinstatement of financial aid, he/she will be considered for aid available at the time of reinstatement and will be placed on Financial Aid Probation.

-- Financial Aid PROBATION
+Financial Aid PROBATION

-During the Financial Aid Probation period, the student will be required to sign a financial aid academic agreement with his/her financial aid counselor before federal aid is reinstated for the semester.
-Upon completion of the financial aid academic agreement, the student will be required to meet all stipulations within the agreement.
-Failure to do so will result in suspension of financial aid until student in back in good standing.
+During the Financial Aid Probation period, the student will be required to sign a financial aid academic plan with his/her academic advisor.
+The completed form must be turned into the Office of Financial Aid before federal aid is reinstated for the semester.
+After completing and submitting the financial aid academic plan agreement, the student will be required to meet all stipulations within the academic plan.
+Failure to do so will result in suspension of financial aid until the student is back in good standing.

 NOTE: If the student does not enroll for the semester of financial aid probation, the approval stands for the following semester.

 Students who fail to meet the Satisfactory Academic Progress may appeal the suspension of their student financial aid.
-Letters of appeal should be based on a mitigating circumstance that negatively impacted the student’s ability to meet the required standards.
+Letters of appeal should be based on a mitigating circumstance that negatively impacted the student’s ability to meet the minimum required standards.
 Examples of such circumstance may include, but are not limited to: